Stinkymonkey32/SlackWebhookSender/README.md

-# SlackbotController
+# Slack Webhook Sender

-SlackbotController is a lightweight tool that sends messages to a Slack workspace using an **Incoming Webhook**.
+Slack Webhook Sender is a lightweight tool that sends messages to a Slack workspace using an **Incoming Webhook**.
 A Windows `.exe` is provided for convenience; macOS and Linux users can run the Python version directly.

 > Ideal for automation, alerts, reminders, and harmless trolling (use responsibly).